 Hermeet Kohli Ph.D., MSW

-Dr. Hermeet Kohli is an Associate Professor at the School of Social Work at the University of Southern Maine and has resided in Maine since 2006.
+Dr. Hermeet Kohli is the Director of Women and Gender Studies and a Professor at the School of Social Work at the University of Southern Maine and has resided in Maine since 2006.
 She teaches the following undergraduate and graduate social work courses: Multicultural Social Work Practice, Social Work Research, Introduction to Social Work Practice, Field Work, and Social Work Practice with Immigrants, Refugees and Asylum Seekers.
 She has been a social work educator since 1997 and has taught at various social work schools nationally (University of Louisville, California State University - Chico, University of Southern Maine) and internationally (Delhi University, India).